 Equipment

-- Non-stick skillet/large pot or similar, with lid
+- Non-stick skillet/large pot with lid

 - Saucepan for cooking rice